Sovereign49/advent-2023/README.md

 This is a repo to track my process learning c++ for advent of code 2023

-The folder structure is labeled by date, 1 being the first of December and so on.
-To make things simple I will just use a Makefile for each folder as to practice making a Makefile.
+The folder structure is labeled by date, `day-1` being the first of December and so on.
+To make things simple I will just use a build script for each folder, which will be the same for each one.

-I won't bother keeping the binaries out of the git repo since this isn't a serious project.
-Dealing with all the binaries would be time-consuming.

-Note that all binaries compiled are compiled for x86_64 Linux.
-Binaries for other operating systems aren't a priority.
+Code is written so that it functions on x86_64 Linux, if it doesn't compile on your system try running it in a VM, Container, or use WSL if on Windows.

+To run the code on a standard Linux machine compile both parts by running build.sh and then use the run script by running the command `sh run.sh <part number>`

+Look at the `day-test` folder for an idea of how the file-structure is laid out.